 As we move into the future, many organisations are turning to virtual solutions for workplace challenges.
-Digital transformation can improve your administration, governance and company culture - but it can also be a learning curve!
+Digital transformation and evolving technologies can improve your administration, governance and work culture - but it can also be a learning curve!

 It’s important to stay on top of new terminology so you can make the most of time, energy and resources.
-This includes the difference between a digital workplace and a digital workspace
+This includes the difference between the terms digital workspace and digital workplace.

 In short, a digital workspace is a virtual tool one employee uses, while a digital workplace is a shared facility used by everyone in the organisation.